-Council and the community experience, first hand, a new way of working together.
+Council and the community experience, first hand, a new

 CHANGES THE TOWN STORY

 Often communities are blaming Council, or some other factor (such as lack of parking) for the state of their town centre.
 The makeover shifts this story significantly, as people learn to take civic responsibility.